-Destiny Pharma has now completed seven successful Phase 1/2a clinical trials with XF-73 which included measures of its efficacy in reducing nasal colonisation by Staphylococcal aureus.
+Destiny Pharma has now completed seven successful Phase 1/2a clinical trials in over 270 subjects with XF-73, which included measures of its efficacy in reducing nasal colonisation by Staphylococcus aureus.

-The last such efficacy trial (as shown in the chart below) was conducted in the US and was funded by the US government's expert division on antimicrobial drugs, the National Institute for Allergy and Infectious Diseases ("NIAID"), who reported the successful outcome from this trial in September 2016.
+The last such efficacy trial (as shown in the chart on page 15) was conducted in the US and was funded by the US government's expert division on antimicrobial drugs, the National Institute for Allergy and Infectious Diseases ("NIAID"), who reported the successful outcome from this trial.
 This study indicates the potential clinical efficacy of XF-73 in reducing the nasal carriage of Staphylococcus aureus in the nose.
+Treatment with XF-73 was also associated with a rapid reduction in nasal Staphylococcus aureus in all subjects; nasal carriage of the bacteria is the source of the majority of post-surgical bacterial infections and the data was recently published by the US Principle Investigator in the Journal of Global Antimicrobial Resistance in October 2019.